stefanceriu/SCStackViewController/README.md

 ######Check out the demo project for more details.

 ## License
-SCStackViewController is released under the GNU GENERAL PUBLIC LICENSE (see the LICENSE file)
+SCStackViewController is released under the MIT License (MIT) (see the LICENSE file)

 ## Contact
 Any suggestions or improvements are more than welcome.